THEORY OF MAN PRECEDES THEORY OF HEALTH

 In my analysis, there can be no ‘Theory of Health’ without sharing ‘Theory of Man’.
 The question, “What is health?” cannot be asked without raising the question, “What is man?”

 In my view, ‘existence of man always precedes essence of man’.
 For that reason, biological basis of man’s existence must be identified to define living entity called man.
-Natural event called ‘Death’ precedes natural event called ‘Birth’ which heralds arrival of Newborn Life.
+Natural event called ‘Death’ precedes natural event called ‘Birth’ which heralds the arrival of Newborn Life.
 Newborn always arrives after several Programmed Cellular Death events.

 Man’s existence in any condition, good health or ill-health, at any age, at any given time and place, depends upon Mercy, Grace, and Compassion( Sanskrit.
 KRUPA or KRIPA) of LORD God Creator.
 Man does not exist in Natural World because of his physical and mental work.
 Man needs input of matter and energy, from an external source, from moment of conception until conclusion of his entire life journey.
 Man’s existence is always conditioned as he cannot regulate either internal, or external factors that determine the fact of his existence.